battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 $$

 However, we need the inverses.
 Also note the order of transformations in the original camera matrix below.
-Its rotation first, then translation (multiplying from right to left) -- otherwise we end up rotating the camera about its offset.
+It's rotation first, then translation (multiplying from right to left) -- otherwise we end up rotating the camera about its offset.

 $$
 V = C^{-1} = (TR)^{-1} = R^{-1}T^{-1}
 $$

-We know, quite intuitively that the translation matrix can just have its components negated (you can prove this for yourself if necessary):
+We know, quite intuitively, that the translation matrix can just have its components negated (you can prove this for yourself if necessary):

 $$